-Counted six board members present with one attending via teleconference.
-Attorney Jeremy Fetty also attended via teleconference.
+Counted seven board members attending.
+Attorney Jeremy Fetty attended via teleconference.
 Jim Savage presented the WVPA report.
 Todd Smith presented the IEC report.
 Fetty presented the legal report.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-Financial report given by Schwartz.
-September… Continue reading.
+Financial report was given by Schwartz.
+December monthly operating, member services and… Continue reading.

-Counted four board members present with one attending via teleconference.
+Counted seven board members attending.
 Attorney Jeremy Fetty also attended via teleconference.
-Jim Savage presented the WVPA report.
+CEO Rob Schwartz presented the WVPA report.
 Fetty presented the legal report.
-Rob Schwartz presented the monthly CEO report.
+Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
 Financial report given by Schwartz.
-August monthly operating, member services and safety… Continue reading.
+December monthly operating, member services and safety reports were reviewed and approved….
+Continue reading.